+On June 13, 1907, the General Assembly of the Pennsylvania Commonwealth approved the construction of a monument to commemorate the role of the 67th, 87th, and 138th Pennsylvania volunteer infantry regiments in the Battle of Monocacy.
 During the Battle of Monocacy, the 87th Pennsylvania was positioned on the Thomas Farm between the 10th Vermont and the 14th New Jersey, where they experienced some of the battle's heaviest fighting.
-In fact, some members of the regiment held strategic sniping positions inside the Thomas House.
+Some members of the regiment held strategic sniping positions inside the Thomas House.
 The 138th Pennsylvania was initially held in reserve until going into position on the extreme left of the Union line at the Thomas Farm.
-It is important to note that the 67th Pennsylvania did not participate in the Battle of Monocacy; they were part of the "missing brigade" that was held up at New Market, Maryland (near Monrovia, Maryland).
+The 67th Pennsylvania did not fight in the Battle of Monocacy; they were part of a "missing brigade" that was held up at New Market, Maryland (near Monrovia, Maryland).

 Erected by the Commonwealth of Penna in commemoration of the bravery, sacrifices, and patriotism of the 67th, 87th, and 138th regiments that fought on this battlefield July 9, 1864.